jnozzi/cocoadev.com/SiteContent/General/HowToCheckThatMenuIsOpened.markdown

 ----

-The easy way to do this is to implement <code>validateMenuItem:</code> in the target of the menu item that you want to update.
+The easy way to do this is to implement     validateMenuItem: in the target of the menu item that you want to update.
 It's invoked just before the menu is displayed.
 It's intended to let you enable/disable the menu, but it works smashingly for changing states, titles, etc. as well.
 I'm a bit doubtful about this working for the Dock menu, though, but it's worth a try.

 ----

 If it is just the dock menu, you can supply the dock menu dynamically.
-Have a look at the [[NSApplication]] delegate method "applicationDockMenu:".
+Have a look at the General/NSApplication delegate method "applicationDockMenu:".

 BTW, your english is fine.